MLHale/CYBR8480/README.md

 - IoT Development primer ([PDF Lecture 4](/lectures/lecture4.pdf))
 - Test-driven Development
   - Unit testing
-  - Acceptance critera
+  - Acceptance criteria
   - think-test-build-test-repeat
 - Time to be creative
   - Come up with your own project idea or implement something for a friend/family member or community organization
-  - [Project Milestone 1](/projects/milestone1.md) : In this project you will define your idea and discuss it with Dr. Hale to get some initial feedback.
+  - Project Milestone 1 - Rubric TBA : In this project you will define your idea and discuss it with Dr. Hale to get some initial feedback.
-  - Project Milestone 2 Rubric TBA : In this milestone you will work to create an initial basic prototype of your product.
+  - Project Milestone 2 - Rubric TBA : In this milestone you will work to create an initial basic prototype of your product.
-  - Final Milestone Rubric TBA : In this milestone you will polish your product and realize your user stories.
+  - Final Milestone - Rubric TBA : In this milestone you will polish your product and realize your user stories.

 ## Syllabus
 ### Date/Time: Tuesday 5:30pm – 8:10pm